AdobeDocs/campaign-classic.en/help/platform/using/creating-and-managing-lists.md

 ![](assets/s_ncs_user_new_recipient_from_group.png)

 The profile list can be configured just like other lists.
-See [Configuring lists](../../platform/using/adobe-campaign-workspace.md#configuring-lists).
+See [Configure lists](../../platform/using/adobe-campaign-workspace.md#configuring-lists).

-## Linking data to a list {#linking-data-to-a-list}
+## Link data to a list {#linking-data-to-a-list}

 >[!NOTE]
 >